Think that you can’t help save the bees because you don’t have access to a lawn? Think again!

 - Several bee-friendly plants of your choice (I used lavender, thyme and rosemary)

 - One or two small, flat containers

 - 1 sheet, tarp or trashbag for your work surface

 Here's how you do it:

-1. Gently remove your first plant from it’s plastic or cardboard container, leaving the roots intact.
+- Gently remove your first plant from its plastic or cardboard container, leaving the roots intact.

-5. Place one or two small, shallow containers of water near your flowers so that the bees have a place to re-hydrate.
-(Polinating's thirsty work and bees need a ready supply of clean water in order to function.)
+- Place one or two small, shallow containers of water near your flowers so that the bees have a place to re-hydrate.
+(Pollinating's thirsty work and bees need a ready supply of clean water in order to function.)

-Bees are important.
-They are essential polinators of the world's leading crops.
-Aditionally, bee-keeping can help small-scale farmers suffering from hunger and poverty by increasing their crop yields and providing additional income from honey sales.
-Consider giving the gift of bees to a family - break the cycle of poverty and to keep the world's polinators around for future generations.
+You know that bees are important.
+They are essential pollinators of the world's leading crops.
+But did you realize that bee-keeping can help small-scale farmers suffering from hunger and poverty by increasing their crop yields and providing additional income from honey sales?
+Consider giving the gift of bees to a family - break the cycle of poverty and to keep the world's pollinators around for future generations.